No products in the cart.

-Pain can affect a dog’s behaviour a lot.
+Pain can strongly affect a dog’s behaviour.

-If you notice sudden changes in your dog’s behaviour it is important to take your dog to the vet and rule out any pain indications.
+If you notice sudden changes in your dog’s behaviour it is important to first take your dog to the vet and rule out any pain indications.

 Dogs communicate differently than humans and many dogs will only give you very sudden signs that they are in pain.